 Seats will first be offered to qualified applicants of First Nation heritage.

 To be eligible for admission, students must have completed an approved first degree with a minimum overall average of 65% and including a minimum of 39 credit hours in areas supporting K-12 provincial/territorial curricula.
 It is recommended that students have three provincial curriculum areas (nine credit hours at the 300- or 400-level).
+Students who did not complete a 100-level English course in their first degree must complete ENGL 100 or equivalent in order to graduate from the BEAD program.

-Those who have not been awarded a degree upon submission of their application will be required to provide confirmation of their degree status from their respective institution prior to beginning the YNTEP after-degree
+Those who have not been awarded a degree upon submission of their application will be required to provide confirmation of their degree status from their respective institution prior to beginning the YNTEP after-degree.

 Applicant submissions will be assessed by the University of Regina, which will determine if these criteria have been met.

-• Experience working with young people, including but not limited to school settings.
+- Experience working with young people, including but not limited to school settings.

 All applicants: proof of English language proficiency